dgrmunch/alda-tabs/README.md

 ## How is the alda-tabs syntax?

 **Note:** Remember that with **alda-tabs** you can always use the standard Alda syntax and Clojure code.
 You can learn more about both languages later to explore the whole potential of *alda-tabs*.
-But don't worry, you don't need to know more to follow this tutorial :)
+But don't worry, you don't need to know more yet.
+Just follow this tutorial and enjoy :)

-what I am gonna show you here is the easy and super simple *alda-tabs* syntax:
+What I am gonna show you here is the easy and super simple *alda-tabs* syntax:

 * The **tab notation**
 * The **chord notation**